Gordon - Killara

 Gordon - Killara has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 46 projects likely affecting the area.
-Notable ones include The Origin Killara, The Marian - involving sites at 20, 22A & 22 Marian Street for Transit-Oriented Development (TOD), IC3 Super West Data Centre, and Stanhope Road Development Site.
-Below is a list of those most relevant.
+AreaSearch has identified 48 projects potentially influencing the area.
+Notable initiatives include The Origin Killara, The Marian - involving 20, 22A & 22 Marian Street TOD Site, IC3 Super West Data Centre, and Stanhope Road Development Site.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.